Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--backupDir</b>=&lt;backupDir&gt; is mandatory. &lt;backupDir&gt; must exist, otherwise Zaloha
     throws an error (except when the <b>--noDirChecks</b> option is given).

-<b>--findSourceOps</b>=&lt;findSourceOps&gt; are additional operands for FIND command that
+<b>--findSourceOps</b>=&lt;findSourceOps&gt; are additional operands for the FIND command
-    searches &lt;sourceDir&gt;, to be used to exclude files or subdirectories from synchronization, based on file path or file name patterns:
+    that searches &lt;sourceDir&gt;, to be used to exclude files or subdirectories from synchronization, based on file path or file name patterns:

       -path &lt;file path pattern&gt; -prune -o
       -name &lt;file name pattern&gt; -prune -o